coolys/Cooly-Engine/README.md

  + Crawed data as Files (html, csv, json)
  + Can be downloaded from S3
 # Authenticate Service using Oauth and JWT for Security
+# Message Queue Engine
+ + RabbitMQ for distributed message queue
+# Proxy Engine
 # Micro Services architect base on NETFLIX OSS
-# Proxy Engine